Yggdroot/indentLine/README.md

 This plugin enables the Vim `conceal` feature which automatically hides stretches of text based on syntax highlighting.
 This setting will apply to all syntax items.

-For example, users utilizing the built in json.vim syntax file will no longer see quotation marks in their JSON files.
+For example, users utilizing the built in json.vim syntax file will no longer see quotation marks in their JSON files (see below how to disable conceal for JSON without disabling indentLine).

 indentLine will overwrite your "concealcursor" and "conceallevel" with default value: